The Science of Learning: Cognitive Psychology Strategies for Effective Teaching

 Spaced Repetition: Enhancing Memory Retention and Problem-Solving

-Spaced repetition strengthens memory retention and reduces forgetting rates by scheduling reviews at optimal intervals, aligning with cognitive science research on the spacing effect (Dunlosky et al., 2013).
-Research highlights its effectiveness in improving problem-solving skills and real-world application.
+Spaced repetition strengthens memory and reduces forgetting by scheduling reviews at optimal intervals (Dunlosky et al., 2013).
+It boosts problem-solving and real-world application.

 Related studies: